nurdsoft/devops-engineering-assessments/README.md

 # terraform

-Create an EC2 instance with a Linux based OS that is accessible over the internet via SSH.
+Create an EC2 instance with a Linux-based OS that is accessible over the internet via SSH.

+## Important Notice

+Our automation will validate your code challenge as soon as a PR is opened.
+This automated process will review and rate your submission based on its correctness and adherence to the requirements outlined below. **Please be mindful of this process when submitting your work.**

 ## Inputs